SportsNet Pittsburgh: Pittsburgh Steelers

 The network formerly served as the cable home of the NFL's Pittsburgh Steelers, broadcasting team-related magazine and analysis programs such as weekly press conferences held by coach Mike Tomlin during the regular season and the team coach's show The Mike Tomlin Show (both were hosted by Stan Savran).
 This continued through the 2016 season.
 KDKA-TV now airs The Mike Tomlin Show, while Tomlin's Tuesday press conference is no longer televised live.
-Although regular Steelers coverage is no longer part of the network’s lineup, team documentary programming continues to air from time to time, usually focused on historical figures such as Art Rooney and Chuck Noll.
+Although regular Steelers coverage is no longer part of the network's lineup, team documentary programming continues to air from time to time, usually focused on historical figures such as Art Rooney and Chuck Noll.
+National NFL content from VSIN and Pro Football Weekly is also aired by SportsNet Pittsburgh.

+Pittsburgh Riverhounds SC

+Beginning with the 2024 season, Sportsnet airs select matches from the Pittsburgh Riverhounds SC of the USL Championship.
+The network shares the local broadcast rights to the Riverhounds with CBS owned independent station WPKD-TV (KDKA+).

+NBA Basketball

+As Pittsburgh does not have an NBA team of its own, SportsNet Pittsburgh carries select Saturday and holiday regular season NBA games during the Basketball season, with the Cleveland Cavaliers and Philadelphia 76ers the most frequent.

 Minor league sports

 Wilkes-Barre/Scranton Penguins

 The network currently serves as the cable home of the AHL's Wilkes-Barre/Scranton Penguins, broadcasting weekend home games during the regular season.
 Prior to the network acquiring the rights to the games, the team had no television coverage in either Pittsburgh's or Wilkes-Barre's DMAs.